Robj91/pandpdev/readme readme readme.txt

 Push and Pull is a rebuild of the push system, so Dink can push things smoothly, and move with the objects.
 Dink can also Pull objects as well now.

 This project took me months to complete.
-If you find any major (or minor) bugs please let me know via the DinkNetwork.
+If you find any bugs please let me know via the Dink Network or the DN discord.

-Featuring a new "sticky push" system, grab hold of an object by walking into it and move it around.

-While there is A LOT of DinkC scripting involved to get this system working, I have made it as easy as possible to implement into your dmod.
+While there is A LOT of DinkC scripting involved to get this system working, I have made it very siomple to add into your dmod.
-Everything is streamlined and called with “external” from one script.

 ***************************************************